 3) Omni-channel Marketing

-Omni-channel marketing has been percolating for several years and 2023 is its time to become a standard.
-It involves having a consistent branding experience on multiple channels so customers are coming across it in the same way no matter what platform they're on.
-That is easier said than done because there are so many options now from different social platforms to streaming.
-Those that do it well will be a step ahead.
+Omni-channel marketing has been percolating for several years.
+It involves having a consistent branding experience on multiple channels so customers are coming across it in the same way, no matter what platform they're on.
+That is easier said than done because there are so many options, from social media to streaming.
+Those who do it well will be a step ahead.

 Baruch Labunski, CEO, Rank Secure